Step 1: Load the mold

 Once the part has been properly cooled, operators at Elkhart Plastics facilities unload the mold.
 Depending on the product, the part will then move on to secondary assembly operations or the quality lab.

 This process was first used in the 1950s and has since been perfected and enhanced over the years to allow for larger molds and many different types of materials for various specific applications.

-Elkhart Plastics, Inc. has been working in the rotomolding industry for more than 25 years and has the experience and knowledge to make any unique part using this rotomolding process.
-Our facilities in Middlebury, Elkhart, South Bend, Littleton, and Ridgefield, use the most advanced rotation molding equipment in the industry.
+Elkhart Plastics, Inc. has been working in the rotomolding industry for 30 years and has the experience and knowledge to make any unique part using this rotomolding process.
+Our facilities in Middlebury, Elkhart, South Bend, Littleton, Ridgefield, and Atlantic. use the most advanced rotation molding equipment in the industry.
 By employing an independent arm carousel, we can produce custom plastic parts in an endless variety of shapes and thickness.